 In addition to providing a score, the commissioners will include questions or comments for each applicant.
 We will provide these comments to you before the second round of scoring.
 You will have the opportunity to offer a one-page statement answering the questions raised, or further informing the panel about your application.

-After your one-page response is completed, the panel will rescore your application.
+After your one-page response is completed, the panel will meet to discuss your application and response, then rescore your application.
 Once this rescore is complete, the applications are re-ranked.
-In the case of a tie, the category scores are used in the order of the scoring system.
 At the decision meeting, the members of the Boulder Arts Commission then deliberate to decide final approval of the applications which will receive a grant.
 The Arts Commission may a) accept the top scores in the ranking, b) choose to adjust the ranking, or c) ask the panel to reconsider specific scores.

 The complete scoring system and rubric can be found below.